Firm backed by Murray ready to expand

 He said: “We believe this heralds the emergence of equity crowdfunding as a vibrant form of finance in the United States – just as it has become in the UK and Europe – and Seedrs is perfectly positioned to take advantage of the sector’s growth.

 “The beta testing we are announcing today will be our first foray into the market, and we look forward to growing our presence there significantly in 2016.”

-Seedrs entered into a strategic partnership with tennis champion Andy Murray earlier this year who joined the board and in August took stakes in three companies in had helped: salad bar chain Tossed, 3D virtual reality company Trillenium and the FuelVentures Fund.
+Earlier this year Seedrs entered into a strategic partnership with tennis champion Andy Murray who joined the board and in August took stakes in three companies: salad bar chain Tossed, 3D virtual reality company Trillenium and the FuelVentures Fund.